telerik/winforms-docs/gridview/columns/column-types/gridviewcomboboxcolumn.md

 ## Binding to array of strings

 The following example demonstrates a case where the combo box is bound to a column with string values in the data source.
 In this case the __DisplayMember__ and __ValueMember__ are the same, an you need just an array of strings as a datasource to the ComboBoxColumn (those strings should be equal to the possible values in the data source):
-        #_[C#] Bind to array of string_

 {{source=..\SamplesCS\GridView\Columns\GridViewComboBoxColumn1.cs region=BindToArray}}
 {{source=..\SamplesVB\GridView\Columns\GridViewComboBoxColumn1.vb region=BindToArray}}